Hampi Trip with Hippie Island | Bangalorefrom

-  - Drive to Hampi town, visit the most famous Vijaya Vittala temple, explore its monuments, one of them being – The Stone Chariot on 50 rupees currency note.
-We usually have a guide here explaining interesting facts and history about this wonderful place
+- Drive to Hampi town, visit the most famous Vijaya Vittala monument & explore the Stone Chariot on 50 rupees currency note.
+We usually have a guide here explaining interesting facts and history about this wonderful place.

-- Visit Virupaksha temple in the evening, the only working temple in Hampi (rest of the places are either ruins or monuments)
+- End the exploration with a visit to Virupaksha temple in the evening, the only working temple in Hampi (the rest of the places are either ruins or monuments).

-- Walk down to the flea market and shop your bags full
+- Walk down to the flea market and shop for Hampi souvenirs.

-- Hike up Hemukuta hill adjacent to Virupaksha (Just take 10 mins) and enjoy another amazing sunset.
+- Hike up a hill adjacent to Virupaksha and enjoy another pretty sunset.